thoughtspot/thoughtspot.github.io/_data-integrate/dataflow/dataflow-google-cloud-storage.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-DataFlow enables you to connect to the Google Cloud Storage filesystem, to use your data in ThoughtSpot.
+DataFlow enables you to connect to the Google Cloud Storage file system, to use your data in ThoughtSpot.

 - [Add a connection]({{ site.baseurl }}/data-integrate/dataflow/dataflow-google-cloud-storage-add.html)
 - [Sync data]({{ site.baseurl }}/data-integrate/dataflow/dataflow-google-cloud-storage-sync.html)